-H49-H50.
+- H22.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - H38.
+By "chronic" we mean recurring (coming back again and again) or persistent (lasting, not going away).

+H4 9-H50.
 If there are any OFUMs (someone besides Head, Wife, "Wife") listed, these questions about their general health appear.
 H50 will be a list of current OFUMs.
 Enter the Sequence Number of any OFUM the R says "is in poor health."

-H60a.
+H6 0a.
 Mark all FU members that had some type of insurance coverage.
 For each FU member that is marked question series H61-H61c will be asked.
+H6 1.
 We need the source of the health insurance or coverage here, rather than the "brand".
 For example, if a Respondent answers "Blue Cross", find out if that is through his or her employer, or what.
 Option 7, Tricare/Champus/Champva-VA, is for family of people in the military or people who have retired from the military.
 Option 8 is for members of a Native American tribe or reservation residents.

-H61a.
-H61a will fill in that specific state's name for SCHIP (e.g., CHIP, Kid Care, MI Child).}
+H6 1a.
+H61a will fill in that specific state's name for SCHIP (e.g., CHIP, Kid Care, MI Child).} H6 2a/H62b.

-H62a/H62b.
 We are asking only the Respondent (head/wife/"wife") for either their Medicare Claim Number or their Railroad Retirement Board number.
 The Medicare numbers will be eleven digits.
 The Railroad number could either be six or nine digits.

-We are looking for 2003 and 2004 combined and ALL cost of health insurance that the FU must pay.

-H64 & H70 & H76.
+If R says "Isn't that the same as my Social Security Number?" say "Sometimes, but not necessarily.".
+H6 3.
+We are looking for ALL health insurance costs that the FU paid for 2007 and 2008 COMBINED.
+If an FU member's insurance was paid by someone outside the FU, do not include that amount.
+Only include what this FU paid for FU members.
+If this FU paid for someone outside the FU, then that amount should not be included in here.
+Again, we only want FU payments made for FU members.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.
+H64 & H7 70 & H76.
 Out-of-pocket means that someone in the family unit, (usually the Head or Wife), was responsible for the payment of these bills.
 There are unfolding brackets that will appear if the respondent answers "don't know" or refuses.
+H6 4.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.

 H65-H68.
 Unfolding brackets.
+H70.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.
+Unfolding brackets.
 H71-H74.
+H76.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.
 Unfolding brackets.

-H77-H80.
-Unfolding brackets.
+H77-H79.
 H82.
-We are looking for a grand total of all medical costs for 2003 and 2004.
+We are looking for a grand total of all medical costs for 2007 and 2008.
 This includes out-of pocket cost that the family unit is responsible for, plus the cost that was covered by any insurance plan they may have.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.